 pot values of 500k versus 250k in single coil

-thus the ringing.
-(Remember: that´s what many
+(Remember: that´s what many players say they

-completely will bring the tone cap in parallel to
+bring the tone cap in parallel to the winding

-unfortunately beyond good or bad to be useful for
+beyond good or bad to be useful for stock cap

-plugged the guitar into an amplifier in our mind
+guitar into an amplifier in our mind experiment.

-on the pot´s settings, so that there may be a
+pot´s settings, so that there may be a sweet spot

-sweet spot of all settings that sounds good.
-Of
+of all settings that sounds good.
+Of course

 imponderabilia that can wreck the signal.

-active mode enters.
-However, this way has not been
+enters.
+However, this way has not been gone to an

-gone to an end with the L-2100´s stock circuit.
+end with the L-2000´s stock circuit.
+Dropping all

-Dropping all load factors – too much brightness,
+load factors – too much brightness, too much

-too much ringing and that consistently.
-Since the
+ringing and that consistently.
+Since the built in

-built in amplifier is configured for some treble
+amplifier is configured for some treble boost even

-boost even in the normal mode, letting alone the
+in the normal mode, letting alone the treble boost

-treble boost option, this can only worsen things
+option, this can only worsen things for some.

 some small capacitors and resistors before the